Behaviour at DBCPS

 Adults at DBCPS recognise and value good behaviour and achievement.
 The school uses the following on a regular basis:

-- Good to be Green Strategy
+- Good to be Green Strategy rewards positive behaviour linked to our school values.

 - Praise both verbal and non-verbal including Read, Write Inc behaviour strategies